Brewers vs. Guardians Player Props Betting Odds

 |0

-- William Contreras has 49 hits with 11 doubles, a triple, eight home runs, 26 walks and 24 RBI.
+- Willy Adames has 52 hits with eight doubles, 12 home runs, 27 walks and 34 RBI.
+He's also stolen four bases.

 |Opponent